saurabh-hirani/python-training/README.md

 Following is a brief summary of the training:

-As it was an introductory session, I had planned accordingly and was doing 2 things - using http://anandology.com/python-practice-book/ and using the following sample programs in the attachment to teach the students.
+As it was an introductory session, I had planned accordingly and was doing 2 things - using http://anandology.com/python-practice-book/ (very good material for referring to while teaching) and using the following sample programs in the attachment to teach the students.
 I covered upto Chapter 3 in the book and observed that it was better to go to the right depth rather than painting the picture broadly.

 For the code I had written sample programs - each building upon the other in developing a simple command line calculator.
 The idea was to increase complexity gradually and tailor the programs to introduce new concepts in the limited time I had for the training.